Nanka2411/RaceDay_POEPART1/README.md

 👥 User Roles

-The system supports two main user roles:
+The Race_Day system has two main user roles: Organiser and Participant.

 🧑‍💼 Organiser

+An Organiser is responsible for managing race events and overseeing participants and results.

 Organisers can:

-* 🏁 Create and manage events
+* 🏁 Create and manage race events.
-* 🏷️ Create and manage categories
+* 🏷️ Create and manage event categories.
+* 🔗 Associate categories with events.
-* 👥 View participants enrolled in events
+* 👥 View participants enrolled in their events.
-* 🏆 Record and update race results
+* 🏆 Record race results.
+* ✏️ Update race results.
+* 📋 Manage information relating to their events.

 🏃 Participant

+A Participant is a user who takes part in race events managed through the system.

 Participants can:

-* 🔎 View available events
+* 🔎 View available race events.
+* 📋 View event details.
-* 📝 Enrol in events
+* 📝 Enrol in available events.
-* 📋 View their enrolments
+* 👀 View their own enrolments.
-* ❌ Cancel their enrolments
+* ❌ Cancel their enrolments.
-* 🏆 View race results
+* 🏆 View race results.

+The two roles ensure that users have appropriate responsibilities within the system and that event management activities are separated from participant activities. 🔐

 ⸻